 The global water market is expected to grow annually by 7.4% from 2020 to 2025, and part of the growth is attributed to these enhanced waters with their sugar-free, calorie-free, fruity herbal aromas which, ultimately, encourage rehydration.

-So, whether you’re drinking Aura Bora’s herbal sparkling waters, Buxton’s green coffee bean extract mineral water, or making your own fruity mixture at home with a soda stream, H2O will be the way to go.
+So, whether you’re drinking one of the many ready-to-drink cans or bottles from the supermarket shelf or making your own fruity mixture at home with a soda stream, H2O will be the way to go.

-Expect to see more functional beverages like Super DC or drink mixes reinforced with immune bolstering properties.
+Expect to see more functional beverages reinforced with immune bolstering properties.
 Super-charged with a combination of vitamins, antioxidants, probiotics or plant-based components, these multi-ingredient wellness beverages, shots and dissolvable powders are set to boost our daily dose of vitamins and fortify our body’s natural defenses – taking natural vitamin juice to the next level.

 Brain-boosting and relaxation ‘fuel’

-Drinks like Koios’ selection tapping into natural and nutritious ingredients that improve cognitive functions by using amino acids (L-theanine) or nootropics are tipped to be the next big thing.
-Much like CBD-infused ready-to-go beverages such as Trip’s lemon-juice and basil-infused sparkling drink or Calm Drinks cold brew coffee.
+Tapping into natural and nutritious ingredients that improve cognitive functions by using amino acids (L-theanine) or nootropics are having a moment.
+Much like CBD-infused ready-to-go beverages such as Trip’s lemon-juice and basil-infused sparkling drink or Calm Drinks cold brew cofee.fee.

 Whether you’re a beer drinker looking for an alternative – think Bud Light Lemonade, a spirit lover wanting something lighter – hint Cutwater Vodka, or a casual drinker after something low in alcohol content – introducing market leader White Claw, there’s something for everyone wanting to enjoy a ‘healthy’ drink without abstaining altogether.

-Once the gym companion of the ripped bodybuilder, these supplement have become far more common place among regular health-conscious gym-goers, both men and women, looking to get the most out of their workout.
+Once the gym companion of the ripped bodybuilder, these supplements have become far more commonplace among regular health-conscious gym-goers, both men and women, looking to get the most out of their workout.